aisha-singh/website/README.md

 ## TODOs:

 - update wording
-- fix footer positioning
 - add project demos
 - deploy the site!
 - improve responsive design
-- enable dark mode by wrapping the page in a theme provider
 - add high-contrast mode for accessibility
 - add dynamic visual elements to the page